rberger/amplify-rental-reagent-app/README.md

 Say `Y` for `Do you plan on modifying this backend? `

 ### Move the `ui-components` jsx files out of `src/js`

+_NOTE: THIS NEEDS TO BE CHANGED TO USE WEBPACK_

 Shadow-cljs can’t directly consume JSX files, so we need to use babel to convert them to JS files.
 To do this we have to take the JSX files out of the CLJS :source-path